 Why is my compost full of flies?

-Your compost may appear to be full of flies because there will be something or a range of materials in your compost that they’re attracted to.
-If you see clouds of very small flies, these will be fruit-flies.
-They will turn up to feed on the sugars that are released from fruit waste as it begins to ferment and break down.
+Your compost will be full of flies because there will be something or a range of materials in your compost that they’re attracted to.
+If you put meat and bones in compost, this will attract flies.
+The very small flies will be fruit-flies.
+They will be attracted to any fruit waste in your compost.

 See more about flies